Saint-Nneka/ChromeForMobileDraft/ChromeForMobile.md

 After downloading, click on the `"Open"` button to start the app.
 Then, follow the on-screen directions to finish the installation process.

 ###  2.3. <a name='nut_and_bolt:SettingupGoogleChromeonYourMobile'></a>:nut_and_bolt:Setting up Google Chrome on Your Mobile
-Once the insallation is finished, you can set it up by either [creating a new account](https://support.google.com/accounts/answer/27441) or [signing in with an existing Google account](https://support.google.com/chrome/answer/185277).
-This will allow you to [syncronize your bookmarks, history, and other settings across all your devices.](https://support.google.com/chrome/answer/165139)
+Once the installation is finished, you can set it up by either [creating a new account](https://support.google.com/accounts/answer/27441) or [signing in with an existing Google account](https://support.google.com/chrome/answer/185277).
+This will allow you to [synchronize your bookmarks, history, and other settings across all your devices.](https://support.google.com/chrome/answer/165139)

 ![Google chrome settings for mobile](https://res.cloudinary.com/dvwkqsotl/image/upload/v1682932255/Photo_1682931932185_jbt0ot.png)

-Then, you can customize your settings and preferences by clicking on the  `three dots` in the top right corner of the screen by selecting `Settings`.
+Then, you can customize your settings and preferences by clicking on the  `three dots` in the top right corner of the screen and selecting `Settings`.

 ##  3. <a name='UsingGoogleChromeonyourMobileDevice'></a>Using Google Chrome on your Mobile Device!